Wise vs Payoneer vs XTransfer: Best Way to Pay Chinese Suppliers (2026)

 Most searches for “Wise vs Payoneer” have nothing to do with China — they’re comparing two general-purpose international payment tools.
 But if the reason you’re comparing them is specifically to pay a Chinese supplier, the right answer changes, because there’s a third, more specialized option most of that generic advice never mentions.

 Quick answer: if you’re paying a Chinese company for goods, XTransfer is usually the best fit — it’s the only one of the three built specifically for B2B trade payments into China.
-Wise is best for transparent, low-fee small payments, sometimes to personal accounts.
+Wise is best for transparent, low-fee payments, including to a Chinese business account, up to its annual CNY cap.
 Payoneer is built for receiving marketplace payouts, not for paying suppliers, and is the weakest fit of the three for this specific job.

 At a glance: paying a Chinese supplier